Dec 4, 2025

 One of the best and most modern ways to get into debating today is actually online!
 Learn how you can get started in this article on online debate platforms.

 Whether innate intelligence leads individuals to debate or debating enhances intelligence remains a nuanced discussion.
 However, it's evident that debating serves as both a magnet for the intellectually inclined and a crucible for cognitive enhancement.
-Engaging in debate not only showcases one's intelligence but also actively contributes to its growth!
+Engaging in debate not only showcases one's intelligence but also actively contributes to its growth.

 Challenge your mind by exploring debates